sheadmj/CAST-CONCAT-AND-COALESCE-Furniture-Store-Data/README.md

 <h2>Description</h2>
-Using SQL to clean automobile data.
+Using SQL to clean furniture store data.
+The furniture store owner has asked us to look at purchases that occurred during their sales promotion period in December.
 Data obtained through Google Data Analytics Certificate program.
 <br />